-Free Syrian Army (FSA VSO) in Southern Mexico and Latin America
+Free Syrian Army (FSA VSO) in Southern Mexico, Latin America, Philippines, Southeast Asia – Pacific and Europe

 Armed groups using the Free Syrian Army label